India › Best Places to Stay in Bangalore

 Best Luxury Hotel: ITC Gardenia Best Cheap/Moderate Hotels: Casa Cottage • Laika Boutique Stay

-The traffic and pollution are also terrible along this main road.
 The section to the east (around The Oberoi hotel) is lined with banks and government buildings of minimal interest to tourists – except for the fabulous 1MG-Lido Mall, just around the corner.
 The western end of M.G.
 Road is home to a wider variety of classy places to eat, drink, and shop, but doesn’t offer as many hotels.
 One advantage of staying along or, far better, just off M.G.
 Road is that the metro (which is expanding rapidly) parallels the road for more than 2km, allowing easy exploration of the vicinity, as well as connections to the major bus and train stations.

 The 300-acre Cubbon Park is a popular escape among locals from the traffic and noise.
 The park is at its finest on Sundays, alternate Saturdays, and major public holidays when surrounding roads are closed to traffic, and during the flower shows on and around Republic Day (26th January) and Independence Day (15th August).
 The beautifully-restored government buildings within the gardens include the State Library and Government Museum, while close by the fantastic UB City mall offers three levels of fashionable places to eat, drink, and shop.
 Vittal Mallya Road heads east from the mall for about 600m through a shady and upmarket area of shops, bars, and cafés as far as St. Mark’s Road (see below).